wombleton/gitlaw-nz/acts/N/New Zealand Horticulture Export Authority Act 1987.md

     *   (b) gifts of product:

     *   (c) product which forms part of the personal baggage of a passenger

+    _financial statements_ has the same meaning as in [section 6][77] of the Financial Reporting Act 2013

+    _generally accepted accounting practice_ has the same meaning as in [section 8][78] of the Financial Reporting Act 2013

     _grade_ means an indication of the degree of refinement of a product